Skip to content

 πŸ’‘ Pentarch Works Best in Combination

-While Pentarch provides powerful reversal signals on its own, combining it with other Signal Pilot indicators creates high-probability confluence setups.
-Here are proven integration workflows:
+While Pentarch provides powerful cycle phase detection on its own, combining it with other Signal Pilot indicators creates confluence analysis.
+Here are common integration workflows:

 Pentarch + Janus Atlas (Levels Confluence)